 Low Sugar Fruit

 The protein in this smoothie bowl is collagen peptides.
-This is my favorite type of protein to add to smoothies because it has no taste.
+I like adding this type of protein to add to smoothies because it has no taste.
 There is nothing worse than a chalky tasting protein smoothie!
 I like my smoothie bowls tasting rich and creamy and similar to ice cream.
 Collagen peptides help me achieve this result.

 Frozen riced cauliflower is added to this smoothie for bulk.
-It also contributed virtually no flavor to the smoothie but adds bulk which also helps keep you feeling satisfied.
+It also contributes almost no flavor to the smoothie but adds bulk which also helps keep you feeling satisfied.

 Almond milk is used to mix the smoothie together.
 Use store bought or make your own.
 Check out my post on how to make almond milk.
 Cacao powder, cinnamon, and monkfruit (optional) are used to flavor the smoothie bowl.
 Cacao powder gives the smoothie a chocolately flavor.
 Monk fruit is a zero calorie and zero sugar sweetener.
 I personally prefer the taste to stevia.
 It is sweeter than regular sugar so a little bit goes along way.

-Blend until smooth, too with toppings, and enjoy!
+Blend until smooth, top with toppings (optional), and enjoy!